 Biology courses

-Begin your path towards a career in biology, health or other science-related industries.
+Begin your path towards a career in biology, health or other science-related industries with the study of biology.

-The online biology courses available through us explore the building blocks of life on earth—from genetics, cell structures and molecular biology through to marine science and human evolution.
+When you study an online biology course, you'll explore the building blocks of life on earth—from genetics, cell structures and molecular biology, through to marine science and human evolution.

-Start by comparing what’s available with leading universities below.
-You can study a one-off subject in an area of biology that interests you, or major in biology as part of a full science qualification.
+Start by comparing what’s available with leading Australian universities right now.
+You can study a single subject in an area of biology that interests you, or major in biology as part of a full science qualification.

-Whatever you choose, we can provide advice on entry requirements, flexible study options and course fees.
+Whatever you choose, our student advisors are here to help with unbiased advice on comparing courses, understanding entry requirements, and even course fees.

 Explore biology courses